IntelLabs/Hardware-Aware-Automated-Machine-Learning/SQFT/README.md

     --search_space ${search_space} # low-rank search space
 ```

-After the completion of the super-adapter training, the command to extract the heuristic sub-adapter is as follows.
+After completing the super-adapter training, the command to extract the heuristic sub-adapter is as follows.
 Additionally, more powerful sub-adapters can be obtained through other advanced search algorithms.

 ```bash